 So you are looking to buy a new home– HOW EXCITING!
 We are here to help you throughout the process whether it’s your first time buying or not.
 Take a look at our resources here to help you prepare for the home buying process.
-If any of your questions aren’t answered, reach out to us at info@gardenstatehomeloans.
+If any of your questions aren’t answered, reach out to us at hello@gardenstatehomeloans.
 We are looking forward to helping you with your home purchase!

 YES!
 Getting pre-approved can help you understand exactly how much you can afford.
 There is no reason to look at homes that are listed for $250,000 if you can only afford up to $200,000.
 It also presents you as a more serious buyer to sellers.